hackiftekhar/IQKeyboardManager/README.md

 ## Known Issues (Swift):-

+####1) Manually enable IQKeyboardManager Swift Version.

-####1) From Swift 1.2, compiler no longer allows to override `class func load()` method, so you need to manually enable IQKeyboardManager using below line of code in AppDelegate
+From Swift 1.2, compiler no longer allows to override `class func load()` method, so you need to manually enable IQKeyboardManager using below line of code in AppDelegate.

 ```
     IQKeyboardManager.sharedManager().enable = true